HomeLatest NewsTelecomIndia’s 5G push to boost to tech economy

 That has helped telecoms firms free up cash to invest in growth and expansion, potentially making a 5G airwaves auction this year a hot bidding contest between the country’s three main carriers – Reliance Jio, Bharti Airtel and Vodafone Idea.

-Jio, the telecoms venture of conglomerate Reliance Industries which counts global tech giants Facebook and Google among its backers, has previously said it will be the first carrier to launch 5G services in India.
+Jio, the telecoms venture of conglomerate Reliance Industries which counts global giants Facebook and Google among its backers, has previously said it will be the first carrier to launch 5G services in India.

 On Tuesday, India also announced a plan to gradually raise import taxes on some components used in electronic products such as smartwatches and earphones to boost local assembly.